awsdocs/amazon-rds-user-guide/doc_source/CHAP_Storage.md

 General Purpose SSD storage offers cost\-effective storage that is acceptable for most database workloads\.
 The following are the storage size ranges for General Purpose SSD DB instances:
 + MariaDB, MySQL, Oracle, and PostgreSQL database instances: 20 GiB–64 TiB
-+ SQL Server for Enterprise, Standard, Web, and Express editions: 20 GiB–16 TiB
++ SQL Server Enterprise, Standard, Web, and Express Editions: 20 GiB–16 TiB

 Baseline I/O performance for General Purpose SSD storage is 3 IOPS for each GiB, with a minimum of 100 IOPS\.
 This relationship means that larger volumes have better performance\.
 For example, baseline performance for a 100\-GiB volume is 300 IOPS\.
 Baseline performance for a 1\-TiB volume is 3,000 IOPS\.
 Maximum baseline performance for a gp2 volume \(5\.34 TiB and greater\) is 16,000 IOPS\.